Lack of swimming lessons is a 'recipe for disaster'

-The head of Australia’s peak body for swimming education says he is worried about the safety of children in the water heading into summer given the interruption in lessons for many kids during the pandemic.
+The head of Australia’s peak body for swimming education says he is worried about the safety of children heading into summer, given the interrupted lessons for many kids during the pandemic.

 SWIM Australia chief executive Brendon Ward said figures from a report commissioned by the body he runs were a “recipe for disaster”.